International Baccalaureate (IB) Credit

 The International Baccalaureate (IB) Diploma Program (DP) is a challenging curriculum offered to high school students around the world between the ages of 16 to 19.
 The curriculum is designed to prepare high school students for the transition into advanced post-secondary coursework.

 High school students who participate in the IB program either complete a few IB courses, earning an IB certificate of completion for each course, or students can earn the full IB diploma.
-Students who complete the full DP program, may do so over the span of 2 years during their junior and senior years to earn the IB Diploma.
+Students who complete the full DP program may do so over the span of 2 years during their junior and senior years to earn the IB Diploma.

-Students may also choose to take as few, or as many courses they wish and their high school allows.
+Students may also choose to take as few, or as many courses as they wish and their high school allows.
 In such cases, students do not earn the IB diploma, but instead earn course credits and a series of IB scores referred to as Diploma Programme Course Results (DPCR).
 Moreover, students who attempt to earn the IB Diploma, but do not meet the diploma requirements also receive DPCR credit.

 Course subjects are offered at two different levels: Standard Level (SL) and Higher Level (HL).
-SL and HL courses differ in scope, but are assessed in the same way.
+SL and HL courses differ in scope but are assessed in the same way.
 Standard Level subjects take up to 150 teaching hours, with Higher Level consisting of 240 teaching hours.

-Students select IB courses from six different subject areas, and usually take 3 SL courses and 3 HL courses for a total of six IB courses.
+Students select IB courses from six different subject areas and usually take 3 SL courses and 3 HL courses for a total of six IB courses.

 Costs for these exams will vary by IB school.